tiagoskaterock/PhpEcommerce/README.md

-# Ecommerce project using PHP
+# Ecommerce project using PHP, BootStrap and SQL

+Feel free to uset it and make it better

+I made id using PHP 7.4 on Ubuntu 18.04

+Maybe it needs some changes to work on another OS

 database in *ecommerce.sql*